biocypher/biochatter-paper/manuscript.md

 The platform is composable in all aspects, in principle allowing arbitrary extensions to other, specialised models for additional tasks orchestrated by the primary LLM.
 ](images/graphical_abstract.png "Overview"){#fig:overview}

+On the model side, we implement several measures in addition to the prompt engineering around the user's queries.
+For instance, we deploy a second model to safeguard the factual correctness of the primary LLM's responses (Supplementary Note [Correcting Agent]).
+These interactions are handled by a pre-programmed conversational “Assistant,” which dynamically orchestrates LLM agents with distinct tasks using a Python model chaining framework [@{https://python.langchain.com}].
+Using vector database approaches, the user’s prompts can be further supplemented with information extracted from pertinent, user-provided literature (Supplementary Note [In-context Learning]).

 ## References {.page_break_before}

 <!-- Explicitly insert bibliography here -->